-Blowing Rock Conference Center’s Century is made up of individuals or organizations who have agreed to annually donate $100.00 or more to help fund capital improvement projects at BRCC.
+Blowing Rock Conference Center’s Century Club is made up of individuals or organizations who have agreed to annually donate $100.00 or more to help fund capital improvement projects at BRCC.
 Each year a new project that will benefit our guests is chosen by BRCC’s Board of Directors in consultation with the Century Club.
 Since 2004, the Century Club projects have focused on accessibility, beautification and major improvement to the site such as:

 Up to $99